FFCRA Frequently Asked Questions

 No, Emergency Paid Sick Leave is not paid out upon separation of employment.
 It also does not roll over for future use.

-No. You and your spouse/partner should alternate taking leave in order to share childcare responsibilities.
+No. You and your spouse/partner should alternate taking leave in order to share care responsibilities.

-You may not use either of these paid leaves if another parent, guardian, or childcare provider is available to care for your child.
+You may not use either of these paid leaves if another parent, guardian, or childcare provider is available to care for your child, or if another individual is available to care for your other family members.

 You may take leave to care for